-The Government are committed to strengthening the Scottish Parliament and making it more accountable to the public in Scotland.
-We will bring forward a Bill early in the next Session of Parliament.
+We remain committed to taking forward the proposals outlined in our White Paper on Calman.
+We will bring forward a Bill early in the next Session of Parliament to implement these recommendations.